Multi-fold Correlation Attention Network for Predicting Traffic Speeds with Heterogeneous Frequency: Proposed Method

 \subsection{Main Framework}

-Fig. \ref{Mainframework} presents the framework of our MCAN model, which consists of four major components.
-1) \textit{Multi-fold Spatial Correlation} module: This module relies on a HSC model to learn multi-fold spatial correlations among the traffic data based on multiple measurements (including the traffic speed, the changing trend of traffic speed, and the deviation from historical average speed).
-2) \textit{Multi-fold Temporal Correlation} module: This module leverages LSTM networks to learn multi-fold temporal correlations (namely the short-term temporal dependency, as well as daily and weekly periodicity).
-3) \textit{Attention Fusion} module: This component merges the learned multi-fold spatial correlations and the multi-fold temporal correlations together with contextual factors using attention mechanism.
-The resultant fused features are fed into Fully Connected Neural Network (FNN) layers to produce the final predictions.
+{ Figure \ref{Mainframework} presents the framework of our MCAN model, which consists of four major components.
+1) \textit{Multi-fold Spatial Correlation} module: This module relies on an HSC model to learn multi-fold spatial correlations among the traffic data based on multiple measurements (including the traffic speed, the changing trend of traffic speed, and the deviation from historical average speed).
+2) \textit{Multi-fold Temporal Correlation} module: This module leverages LSTM networks to learn multi-fold temporal correlations (namely, the short-term temporal dependency, as well as daily and weekly periodicity).
+3) \textit{Contextual Factors} module: This module leverages LSTM networks to learn the impacts of dynamic factors such as weather conditions and holidays and utilizes the FCN to learn the impacts of static road characteristics.
+4) \textit{Attention Fusion} module: This component merges the learned multi-fold spatial correlations and the multi-fold temporal correlations together with contextual factors using an attention mechanism.
+Finally, the resultant fused features are fed into Fully Connected Neural Network (FCN) layers to produce the final predictions. }